FarazPatankar/fantasypl/README.md

 ## Installation

-`$ npm install fpl-api`
+`$ npm install fantasypl`

 ## Usage

-`import FplApi from 'fpl-api'`
+`import FplApi from 'fantasypl'`

-You can use fpl-api in the browser by using a module bundler like webpack, rollup, etc.
+You can use fantasypl in the browser by using a module bundler like webpack, rollup, etc.

 ## Methods